 Our trip begins from the Chojabaru Visitor Center, one of the entry points to the Kuju Mountain Range of Aso-Kuju National Park.
 It is located about 2 hours away by car from Fukuoka Airport, the main airport used by tourists visiting Kyushu, Japan.

-Timothy: “This is a national park, right?”
+Timothy: "So this is a national park?"

 Chojabaru Visitor Center: Everything You Need to Know Before Your Hike

 We meet at the Chojabaru Visitor Center, one of the facilities you definitely want to visit before setting out on your hike.
-The bright, clean building was recently renovated in 2015.
+The bright, clean building was renovated in 2015.

 There is a staffed information corner where you can get information about the mountain trails and weather forecasts, as well as a seasonal display about the mountains and a video screening on the controlled burning process of the plains.
 There is also a viewing space overlooking the scenery of Tadewara Marsh and Mount Mimata.

-• Chojabaru Visitor Center
+Chojabaru Visitor Center長者原ビジターセンター

-• Address 255-33 Tano, Kokonoe, Kusu District, Oita 879-4911
+- Address 255-33 Tano, Kokonoe, Kusu District, Oita 879-4911

-• Phone Number 0973-79-2154
+- Phone Number 0973-79-2154

 A Trekking Course of Wetlands, Hot Springs, Forests, Rock Climbing, and More!